 If you're not sure what to write in your dedication, see what other authors have done in their books.
 You can head over to your digital or physical bookshelf and start looking in the front matter, checking for dedications.
 You can also use the Preview feature that most online booksellers have to look for dedications in books you don't own.

-But before you do either of those things, keep reading, because we've gathered some excellent real-life dedication examples.
+But before you do either of those things, keep reading, because I've gathered some excellent real-life dedication examples.

 Book Dedication Examples